This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Competition Act seeks to regulate ‘combinations’, including acquisitions, mergers or amalgamations of enterprises.
 Notifications of combinations are mandatory.
 Acquisitions of one or more enterprises by one or more persons, or mergers or amalgamations of enterprises, are combinations if they meet the thresholds based on assets and turnover.
 The Competition Act prohibits enterprises from entering into combinations that cause or are likely to cause an appreciable adverse effect on competition within the relevant market in India.
 Various factors have been listed that the CCI has to take into account to determine whether a combination will or is likely to have an appreciable adverse impact on competition in India.

-The Combination Regulations provide for a shorter form (Form I) and a longer form (Form II).
-The fee prescribed is 50,000 rupees for Form I and 1 million rupees for Form II.
-The parties have the discretion to notify either in Form I or Form II.
-In a case where the parties have filed the notice in Form I, the CCI may require further information to form a prima facie opinion with regard to the appreciable adverse effect of such a combination in India, or may require the parties to file Form II.
+The Combination Regulations provide for a shorter form (Form I) and a longer, detailed form (Form II).
+The fee prescribed is 1 million rupees for Form I and 4 million rupees for Form II.
+The parties are ordinarily required to notify in Form I. The parties may notify in Form II if the parties are involved in activities relating to identical, similar or substitutable goods and have a combined market share of 15 per cent or more or in cases where the parties are engaged at different stages or levels of the production chain in different markets and their combined market share is 25 per cent or more.
+In a case where the parties have filed the notice in Form I, the CCI may require further information to form a prima facie opinion with regard to the appreciable adverse effect of such a combination in India, or may also require the parties to file information in Form II to form a prima facie opinion.
 Public financial institutions, foreign institutional investors, banks or venture capital funds are required to inform of any acquisition pursuant to a covenant of a loan agreement or investment agreement in Form III.
 No fees are payable to the CCI for such a notification.

 The CCI is required to give its decision on the transaction within 210 days, failing which the combination is deemed to be approved.
 However, as per the proposed Combination Regulations, the CCI is required to form a prima facie opinion as to the existence of appreciable adverse effect on competition within 30 days of receipt of the notice.
 Thus, the CCI will not be required to wait for the entire period of 210 days in a situation where, prima facie, it is of the view that a combination does not have an appreciable adverse effect on competition.
-The Combination Regulations also require the CCI to endeavour to pass a final order or issue decision within a period of 180 days from the date of notice.
-So far, the CCI has cleared all the six mergers and acquisitions notified within the period of 30 days.
+The Combination Regulations also require the CCI to endeavour to pass a final order or issue decision within 180 days of the date of notice.

 The CCI has been empowered to give its opinion on a reference made to it by the central government or a state government on possible effects of any competition policy (including review of laws related to competition) formulated by the government.
 It has the power to promote competition advocacy and create awareness and impart training.